nofreeWyfy/AI-Transparency-Thesis-Artifact/README.md

 [**Prof. Dr. Michael zur Muehlen**](https://www.stevens.edu/profile/mmuehlen),
 **Stevens Institute of Technology**

-The `main` branch provides a **high-level overview** of the study.

 ---

-## Source Structure

-The following overview illustrates the complete folder structure used in this project, including all components relevant to the implementation and datasets.
 ## Source Structure

 The following overview illustrates the complete folder structure used in this project, including all components relevant to the implementation and datasets.
 ```
 src/
 │